akonoroshi/dialign_python/README.md

 ```
 python -m pip install .
 ```
-If you do not have your own tokenizer (i.e., you want to use [our default tokenizer](https://github.com/akonoroshi/dialign_python/blob/47af424ee43ad580d01c2d1e5a28e3575954ac6b/dialign_python/utils.py#L6)), run the following command:
+If you do not have your own tokenizer (i.e., you want to use [our default tokenizer](https://github.com/akonoroshi/dialign_python/blob/47af424ee43ad580d01c2d1e5a28e3575954ac6b/dialign_python/utils.py#L6)), run the following command, too:
 ```
 python -m spacy download en_core_web_sm
 ```